Daniel-KM/Omeka-S-module-Thesaurus/README.md

 TODO
 ----

 * [ ] Manage terms as a full resources, separetly from items (like Annotation)?
+No.
 * [ ] Manage representation when a term belongs to multiple thesaurus?
 Probably useless with association.
 * [ ] Implement a tree iterator in representation, plugin and helper.
 * [ ] Uninstall vocabulary and resources templates if not used.